 The Contractor is required to comply with A.A.C.
 R9-22-711, ACOM Policy 431, and other direction by AHCCCS.
-Most AHCCCS members remain exempt from copayments while others may be subject to optional or mandatory copayments for certain services.

-Those populations exempt or subject to optional copayments may not be denied services for the inability to pay the copayment [42 CFR 438.108].
+Those populations exempt from copayments or subject to nominal (optional) copayments may not be denied services for the inability to pay the copayment [42 CFR 438.108].
 However, for those populations subject to mandatory copayments services may be denied for the inability to pay the copayment.